+NOTES ON A THEORY OF POPULATICN DISTRIBUTION

+Arnold Faden

+Labor Research Seminar Prof Gary S Becker

+7 December 1961

+an/as

+Contents

+Location theory 1

+Land-use models 4

+Economies of scale and external effects 4

+Central-place theory 18

+Stochastic models 23

+page

+NOTES ON A THEORY OF POPULATION DISTRIBUTION

-The spatial distribution of population is closely linked with the distribution of geographical features, natural resources, mining, agriculture, manufacturing, transport and trade, so that when one tries to explain the former one is led to the more comprehensive task of explaining the distribution of economic activity in general.
-The most striking feature of all these distributions is their extreme uneven mess their tendency to agglomerate into isolated homesteads, then hamlets, towns, cities, metropolitan areas, and even more comprehensive concentrations.
-The two explanatory approaches are by means of (a) location theory, which is a branch of economic analysis, and applies the usual maximization principles to location decisions; (b) stochastic processes, which generate observed distributions by postulating (simple) laws of redistribution over time.
+he spatial distribution of population is closely linked with the listribution of geographical features, natural resources, mining, agriculture, manufacturing, transport and trade, so that when one ries to explain the former one is led to the more comprehensive ask of explaining the distribution of economic activity in general.
+The most striking feature of all these distributions is their extreme mevenness, their tendency to agglomerate into isolated homesteads, then hamlets, towns, cities, metropolitan areas, and even more comprehensive concentrations.
+The two explanatory appreaches are by leans of (a) location theory, which is a branch of economic analysis, decisions; und applies the usual maximization principles to location theory; (b) stochastic processes, which generate observed distributions by postulating (simple) laws of redistribution over time.
 The two should be taken as complementary and not mutually exclusive.

 Location theory

-We may say, in very general terms, that observed distributions result from the tendency for complementary factors and vertically linked activities to get close to each other; (and--much less important--for activities that interfere with each other to stay out of each other's way).
+Ve may say, in very general terms, that observed distributions result From the tendency for complementary factors and vertically linked activities to get close to each other; (and--much less important-for activities that interfere with each other to stay out of each other's way).
 The measure of the attractive force between two activities is the saving in transfer cost which would result from their closer proximity.
-Transfer costs may be broken down as follows: (a) costs to the thing transferred--opportunity costs, quality deterioration, risk of accident; (b) costs to the transferring structures--construction, maintenance and direct operating costs.
+Transfer costs may be broken down as follows: (a) costs to the thing transferred--opportunity costs, quality deterioration, risk of accident; (b) costs to the transferring structures --construction, maintenance and direct operating costs.
 The structures include storage facilities, transmitters, channels, receivers; the channels may or may not have moving parts.
+The kinds of circulation

+(1)

-The kinds of circulation which occur in a modern economy are really quite varied.
+which occur in a modern economy are really quite varied.
 A partial list follows: